-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion natural processes, but rather produced through chemical reactions resulting from intensive industrial processes which use finite resources such as coke (or charcoal), iron ore, etc. We therefore have difficulty understanding how this activity can be defined as a renewable energy.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion intensive industrial processes which use finite resources such as coke (or charcoal), iron ore, etc. We therefore have difficulty understanding how this activity can be defined as a renewable energy.
 4. The I.D. methodology also identifies project activities "that supply electricity to an electricity distribution system that is or would have been supplied by at least one fossil fuel or non-renewable biomass fired generating unit."
-Though on page 4 of the PDD it is stated that "the plant will sell its generated electricity to the grid", other references in the PDD and interviews with representatives of the COSIPAR project suggest that the electricity will not be provided to the grid as the methodology specifies but will be used for internal consumption at the facility. gases that are used as fuel are CO and CH4, however, the gases are not separated from the other gases, which do not have a workable calorific power.
-Therefore the resources used to generate the blast furnace gas are the carbon from charcoal and oxygen from atmospheric air.
-4. Part of this electricity will be used to displace grid electricity since the surplus of electricity will be sold to grid.
-The PDD will be changed to clarify this aspect.
-We understand that the I.D methodology comprises projects that "that supply electricity to an electricity distribution system".
-In similar projects developed by EcoSecurities and already validated, the validator understood that, although part of the electricity generated by the project would be used by the plant and would not be exported it would still reduce the imports from grid, avoiding marginal fossil fuel based electricity generation.
-As a consequence, the validator was in favour of the project being considered under Category I.D.
-This was, however, subject to
+Though on page 4 of the PDD it is stated that "the plant will sell its generated electricity to the grid", other references in the PDD and interviews with representatives of the COSIPAR project suggest that the electricity will not be provided to the grid as the methodology specifies but will be used for internal consumption at the facility. generation and the consumption directly in site is more efficient that the exportation of electricity to grid and the consumption of it.

-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion the final acceptance of the CDM Executive Board with regard to whether category I.D can also apply to projects that generate electricity for their own use.
-It is interesting to note that the electricity generation and the consumption directly in site is more efficient that the exportation of electricity to grid and the consumption of it.
 The project is not requesting the credit related to this energy efficiency, thus it is being conservative.
-5. Contributing to our uncertainty regarding this issue, there are other simplified baseline methodologies for small scale projects which, based on our limited understanding of the project provided in the PDD, appear to be applicable with the COSIPAR project activity.
-These could include but are not limited to: I.A.
-Electricity generation by the user, II.D Energy efficiency and fuel switching measures for industrial facilities 5.: The use of the methodology I.A turns out to be not viable since the "fuel consumption of the technology in use" is the fuel consumption of the grid.
+5.: The use of the methodology I.A turns out to be not viable since the "fuel consumption of the technology in use" is the fuel consumption of the grid.
 This would take us the methodology I.D again.
 Note that I.A also refers to renewable energy.
 Regarding the use of the methodology II.D, we understand that this project is actually reducing the consumption of electricity from the grid by generating its own electricity and not by increasing its efficiency.
-As a mater of fact, the project may even export electricity to the grid as o consequence of
+As a mater 5.
+Contributing to our uncertainty regarding this issue, there are other simplified baseline methodologies for small scale projects which, based on our limited understanding of the project provided in the PDD, appear to be applicable with the COSIPAR project activity.
+These could include but are not limited to: of fact, the project may even export electricity to the grid as o consequence of the electricity generation, something that cannot be done by increasing efficiency but only by generating energy.